División Palermo

-Community Squad (División Palermo) is an Argentine television series created by Santiago Korovsky.
+Community Squad (División Palermo) is an Argentine television comedy series created by Santiago Korovsky.
 Produced by K&S Films and distributed by Netflix, the series centers around a group of people who represent social minorities and are hired to form a neighbourhood protection guard.

 The series criticizes tokenism in organizations through a screenplay that resignifies offensive humor to place judgment on companies and governments that discriminate against minorities.

 The title of the series is taken from the Buenos Aires neighbourhood of Palermo.
 In September 2024, it was announced as a nominee for the 52nd International Emmy Awards.
 It finally won the award in November of the same year.

 Premise

 A marketing campaign to clean up the image of the metropolitan police security forces creates a division of the Urban Guard composed of minorities.
-The recruiters (Subiotto and Hendler, the latter with a prosthetic arm) select a travesti (Licciardi), a girl in a wheelchair (Gamboa), a blind man (Bogarín), an elderly deaf man (Marticorena), a dwarf (Cuevas), a Bolivian immigrant (Condori Sangalli) and the protagonist Felipe Rosenfeld (Korovsky), because he is Jewish.
+The recruiters (Subiotto and Hendler, the latter with a prosthetic arm) select a trans woman (Licciardi), a girl in a wheelchair (Gamboa), a blind man (Bogarín), an elderly deaf man (Marticorena), a Little person (Cuevas), a Bolivian immigrant (Condori Sangalli) and the protagonist Felipe Rosenfeld (Korovsky), because he is Jewish.